Canada

 I'm really glad we came across Mountsberg Conservation Area located on the western edge of Greater Toronto.
 Although we came specifically for the Easter Egg Hunt, we quickly realized that this little park is a hidden gem offering lots of things to do especially for children.
 So instead of spending a few hours as per the original plan, we stayed there until the park closed for the day.
 Scroll down to see what this park has to offer.

 I have to admit that the park was quite crowded on the Easter long weekend this year (2017).
-I think that a nice weather and a shortage of Easter egg hunt events across the Greater Toronto Area (I was only able to find a few decent ones, and it's for a huge megapolis like GTA) contributed to it.
-However, our friends told us that it was way less busy than Centreville located on Toronto Islands.
+I think that nice weather and a shortage of Easter egg hunt events across the Greater Toronto Area (I was only able to find a few decent ones, and it's for a huge megapolis like GTA) contributed to it.
+However, our friends told us that it was way less busy than Centreville located on the Toronto Islands.

 A line of cars to get to the park.